-As of October 15, 2008, we have 3 full-time employees and 3 part-time employees.
+As of June 30, 2009, we have 3 full-time employees and 3 part-time employees.
 We have also engaged regulatory consultants to advise us on our dealings with the FDA and other foreign regulatory authorities.
-We intend to recruit certain key executive officers, including a Chief Medical Officer and/or Vice President of Regulatory Affairs during 2008 and 2009.
+We intend to recruit certain key executive officers, including a Vice President of Sales and Marketing and Vice President of Business Development during 2009.
 Our future performance will depend in part on our ability to successfully integrate newly hired executive officers into our management team and our ability to develop an effective working relationship among senior management.